eric1234/iconpark/README.md

   different styles applied.
 Unique icons is about 13K.
 But now also many of those require a license.
 If we just look at the free options we are down to around 1,500 and you cannot use most of the customized versions, just the classic style.
-Iconpark is 2658 icons and all are fully customizable.
+IconPark is 2658 icons and all are fully customizable.
 * [Boostrap Icons](https://icons.getbootstrap.com/) - They claim about 2K icons
-  but many of them are just "fill" versions of another icon (which is just a point of customization in Iconpark).
+  but many of them are just "fill" versions of another icon (which is just a point of customization in IconPark).
 Unique icons are probably somewhere between 1200-1500.
 Also the customization is very limited to just a "fill" version for some icons and color customization only through currentcolor.
 * [heroicons](https://heroicons.com/) - By the makers of Tailwind and often used with Tailwind.
 A very small iconset of only 316 with limited customized versions of each icon.

-The final reason is that Iconpark is at this time not widely used so at least for now your app won't look like every other app.
+The final reason is that IconPark is at this time not widely used so at least for now your app won't look like every other app.

 ## Installation